andres81/Model_of_the_Psyche/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/stop-femicide-now/README.md

 ### Intervention

-In the letter to all faculties of philosophy, psychology, organization of psychologists, organization of municipalities of the Netherlands and Theater School Utrecht,
+In the letter to all faculties of philosophy, psychology, organization of psychologists, organization of municipalities of The Netherlands and Theater School Utrecht,
 [I already indicated training for women](https://github.com/andres81/Model_of_the_Psyche/blob/main/websites/dashboard-of-the-netherlands.andreschepers.nl/public/case-files/love-or-the-lack-thereof/proposal-conversation-facility-in-towns.md):
 Data buffers.
 So conversation can be one way of preventing women stepping in the